 Style Exploration – Brief presentation of the composer’s work is aimed to let the student know that during his life Schubert was well-known for his music for piano and songs, all of which were performed in intimate salon settings.
 Schubert’s waltzes were written in a romantic style.

 Listening – After listening to Schubert’s Waltz introduce the student to one of the following pieces for comparison and discovering common and unique style characteristics.

 - Frédéric Chopin, Waltz in A minor, op. post.

 - Edvard Grieg, Waltz, op.
 12, no. 2

 - Samuil Maykapar Waltz, op.
 28, no. 5

-Imaginary – For the homework ask the student to find and watch the waltz videos to initialize the understanding of movement, pace, and plasticity of the waltz.
-Propose to choose one favourite video and come up with three reasons why this waltz is a student’s favourite?
+Imaginary – For the homework ask the student to find and watch the waltz videos to initialize the understanding of the movement, pace, and plasticity of the waltz.
+Propose to choose one favourite video and come up with three reasons why this waltz is a student’s favourite.

 The score analysis can be done over a few lessons, or at the first lesson.
 It depends on the student’s personal studying habits.

 Structure – Propose the student to identify the part of the score and name which components characterizes that part, e.g. key signature, rhythmic pattern, accidental appearance, melody repetitions, etc. Also, ask the student to compare the parts for finding similarities.